-The Mark Twain Annual and the Center for Mark Twain Studies are commemorating the sesquicentennial of Roughing It in 2022 with a special issue devoted to Mark Twain and the West in 2022.
+The Mark Twain Annual and the Center for Mark Twain Studies are commemorating the sesquicentennial of Roughing It.
+The Annual will publish a special issue devoted to Mark Twain and the West in 2022.
 The Center for Mark Twain Studies is holding a Quarry Farm Symposium in honor of Twain’s famous book in 2021.
 Both the publication and the symposium will examine Twain’s relationship to all aspects of the American West.

 This broad scope allows for critical examinations of Twain’s work as: